jduartex/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - A sentence structure
 - Clues and Considerations

+### Vocabulary Table
+- the table should only include nouns, verbs, adverbs, adjectives

 Student Input: Let's go to the movies.
+I want to see the new movie.